-Ethicon Endo-Surgery, Inc. and Ethicon, Inc. (collectively referred to herein as “Ethicon”) have established a program designed to materially comply with applicable federal and state laws and industry standards relating to the marketing and promotion of their products.
-Additionally, Ethicon recognizes that adherence to these standards can be furthered through a compliance program that is informed by the Compliance Program Guidance for Pharmaceutical Manufacturers, published by the Office of Inspector General of the U.S. Department of Health and Human Services (the “OIG Guide”).
+CERENOVUS, (the "Company") have established a program designed to materially comply with applicable federal and state laws and industry standards relating to the marketing and promotion of its products.
+Additionally, the Company recognizes that adherence to these standards can be furthered through a compliance program that is informed by the Compliance Program Guidance for Pharmaceutical Manufacturers, published by the Office of Inspector General of the U.S. Department of Health and Human Services (the "OIG Guide").
 The OIG Guide advises that effective compliance programs are comprised of seven elements.
-As described below, these elements form the basis of Ethicon’s program for compliance with the standards regulating the marketing and promotion of its products.
-In addition, Ethicon has implemented and maintains a website (www.ethicon.com) and 800 number (1-800-933-9530) to facilitate communication and requests for information related to California State requirements.
+As described below, these elements form the basis of the Company's program for compliance with the standards regulating the marketing and promotion of its products.

 II.
 Overview of Compliance Program

 1. Written Policies and Procedures